ResearchComputingServices/srna/README.md

 ### Algorithm for computing a set of sRNAs from a genome

 We describe here the general steps behind the sRNA computation program.
 For a given input genome, the sRNA program can compute either the sRNAs for **all** CDS in the genome, or for **a subset** of these CDS.
 The user can specify for which CDS the sRNAs will be computed through a file of tags.
 Each tag  will correspond to a gene tag or a locus tag.
-If the tag is present in the genome, then a sRNA will be obtained for such tag as described in the previous section.
+If the tag is present in the genome, then a sRNA will be obtained for such a tag as described in the previous section.

 After the set of sRNAs is obtained, the next step will be to look for similar sequences to these sRNAs in the genome.
-This is to try to ensure that a sRNA only occur in the gene or CDS where the sRNA was obtained from.
+This is to try to ensure that a sRNA only occurs in the gene or CDS where the sRNA was obtained from.
 The similarity information will be obtained using BLAST [2].
 For each sRNA, BLAST will output (among other information ) a set of subsequences with an E value and a percentage of identity.
 Let us call these subsequences “hits”.
 For each pair (sRNA, hit), there is an E value and a percentage of identity returned by BLAST.
 The E value describes how many times you would “expect” a match (sRNA, hit) to occur in the genome by chance, the closer to zero the value of E, the less likely is that the match (sRNA ,hit) will occur more than once.
 The percentage of identity describes how similar is the hit to the sRNA sequence.
 The higher the value of the percentage, the more similar are the hit and the sRNA [2,3].
 The user will specify the E value (expected_cutoff) and the percentage of identity (identity_percentage_cutoff) for which BLAST will do a cutoff.
 That is, BLAST will return only the hits that pass those thresholds.

 Let us define as *R = [R1, R2,…,Rn]* the set of sRNAs which have at least more than hit with *E<=expected_cutoff* and *P>=identity_percentage_cutoff*.
 As an option, the user could specify if a second computation would take place.
 That is, if for each sRNA *Ri* in *R*, the program will identify from which CDS, *Ri* was obtained from and the program will re-obtain a new sRNA for that CDS at a different shift position *p’*, where *p<>p’*.
-After that the program, will BLAST the new set of reobtained sRNAs.
+After that, the program will BLAST the new set of reobtained sRNAs.

 We summarize next the steps of the sRNAs computation program.